DATES: 2025 // Jan 8-18 (JP25-1); Jan 19-29 (JP25-2) SOLD OUT – subject to change

 Now Booking 2025

-2025 // Jan 8-18 (Niigata/Myoko/Hakuba – JP25-1) 7 SPOTS LEFT / Jan 19-29 (Hokkaido: Niseka/Furano – JP25-2) SOLD OUT
+2025 // Jan 8-18 (Niigata/Myoko/Hakuba – JP25-1) SOLD OUT / Jan 19-29 (Hokkaido: Niseka/Furano – JP25-2) SOLD OUT

 Japan has formed a legendary reputation for deep powder skiing in early winter.
 The saying “Don’t Leave Powder to Find Powder” is common in western Canada – why leave Canada when we have the best skiing in the world?
 Well, Japan is a strong contender, and when you add the incredible cultural experience to the mix it rises to the top of any serious skier’s bucket list.